katharinechen/Noms/docs/notes-prep-cluster.md

     you're starting over, install the GCE SDK, do this step, **then** finish local setup with `gcloud container clusters get-credentials cluster-1`

-3. Download ths certificates that you need to run `kubectl` on our cluster.
+3. Download the certificates that you need to run `kubectl` on our cluster.
     ```bash
     gcloud container clusters get-credentials cluster-1
     ```